pedro-tulio/pyadmd/README.md

 Since the excitation vector is obtained from the initial conformation, it is dependent of this configuration.
 As the system is displaced along this direction and change its conformation, the motion loses its directionality due to mainly anharmonic effects.
 To prevent the structural distortions produced by the displacement along a vector that is no longer valid, the program update the excitation directions based on the trajectory evolution during the previous excitation steps.
 This procedure allows the system to adaptively find a relaxed path to follow during the next MDeNM excitations.

 The update depends on two variables: a distance (*r<sub>d</sub>*) by which the system has been displaced along the excitation vector; and a given angle (*α*) by which the real displacement has deviated from the ideal motion described by the excitation vector.
 Everytime the system reaches a displacement equals to *r<sub>d</sub>* along the excitation direction, the *α* angle is computed.
 If the deviation is lesser than a threshold value, the current direction is retained and the simulation resumes.
 Otherwise, a new vector is generated considering the motion presented by the system in the last excitation steps.
 The default values for *r<sub>d</sub>* and *α* are *0.5 Å* and *60°*, respectively.

+### System De-Excitation

+At the end of each replica, a de-excitation molecular dynamics is submited in order to recover the equilibrated thermodynamics of the system.
+This final step aims to remove any residual MDeNM additional energy from the system and provide further sctructural and dynamical exploration.

 [Back to top ↩](#)
 * ****